dakshnakumar/Techloution/README.md

 * **Adding New Item Types**: The application can be extended to manage other types of items (e.g., magazines, DVDs) by creating new classes that inherit from a base class and implementing the necessary functionality in the respective manager classes.

-# Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.